adamayoung/starling-round-up/docs/PROJECT-SUMMARY.md

 ### Prerequisites

 * A Starling sandboxed Account and Application setup
-* Used `auto-simulate` to generate transaction test data
+* `auto-simulate` has been used to generate transaction test data
 * A generated access token for your sandboxed user for the sandboxed Application